Overview

 Is Lorton a safe place to live?

 Yes, Lorton is considered a safe community.
-Crime rates are reportedly 33% lower than the Virginia average.
+Crime rates are approximately 33% lower than the Virginia average.

 More Lorton Resources